 You are using the student interviews to help formally evaluate your assigned projects but also to provide these students with the opportunity to share their science with professionals.
 This is the high point of the fair for the students!
-Treat this interaction like a job interview, remembering to be professional, refrain from asking questions about race, ethnicity, religion, or personal topics, and avoid being overly familiar with students.
-If at any point during the student interviews you have questions or need advice/support from DMRSEF staff, please use the "Help" feature in the Zoom breakout room and a DMRSEF staff member will come join your room.
+Treat this interaction like a job interview, remember to be professional, refrain from asking questions about race, ethnicity, religion, or personal topics, and avoid being overly familiar with students.
+If at any point during the student interviews you have questions or need advice/support from DMRSEF staff in the Wellness Center.
 You may also call or text the Judge Coordinator, Samantha Sands, at 248-760-6077 for support.

-At the end of the scheduled interviews (no later than 12:00 p.m. for Senior Division judges and 3:30 p.m. for Junior Division judges), teams will meet (in their Zoom breakout rooms) to discuss projects and decide on awards.
-This year, each judge will be submitting electronically completed rubrics (more details later in this document).
+At the end of the scheduled interviews, teams will meet back in the judge meeting room (Student Commons Building 1600) to discuss projects and decide on awards.
 The team captain will lead the team meeting, moderate the discussion, ensure that each judge has submitted a rubric for each student they interviewed, and submit award decisions to the judging coordinator.
 Category judges are dismissed for the day once the team meeting is over and all rubrics are submitted.